TruX-DTF/fixminer_source/README.md

      redis-cli -p 6399
   ```

-We use 3 databases inside the redis, 0,1,2.
+We use 3 databases inside the redis, 0,1,2,3.
 DB 0 stores the richedit dumps, comparison indices
-DB 1 stores the filenames and their corresponding indices
+DB 1 stores the filenames and their indices (used in comparison and stored in DB2, DB3)
-DB 2 stores the output of comparison, a.k.a same trees.
+DB 2 stores the output of comparison action trees.
+DB 3 stores the output of comparison token trees.

 In order to switch between these database use the following command